anongnat555/TradITAM/README.md

 # IT Asset Management System
-Tradition IT Asset Management (TradITAM) is a software for IT Asset Information Management in enterprise.
+IT Asset Management (ITAM) is a software for IT Asset Information Management in enterprise.
 These software will include IT Asset, Employee and Supplier information which users can view, insert, update and delete information.

 ## Development Strategy
 <p align="center">